M.S. in Counselor Education

 Dr. Julia Orza, Ph.D., in Counseling Psychology from the University of Connecticut.
 Mental health consultant and facilitator/speaker for diversity-sensitivity training in Maryland and Pennsylvania schools and non-profit organizations.
 Specialty areas and research interests include: diversity sensitivity and multiculturalism, training counselors using the expressive arts, and empathy.
 Courses taught include Diversity-sensitive Counseling, Practicum in Advanced, Theories, Techniques and Applications of Counseling, The Art of Counseling, and an Honors course at the undergraduate level: Worldview & Privilege.
 Email Dr. Orza at email@example.com.

-Adjunct Lecturers: The program also utilizes adjunct lecturers who are professionals actively involved in area elementary and secondary schools, private practices, mental health agencies, and colleges, to ensure that students obtain diverse and practical perspectives from the current field of counseling and psychology.
-We are very proud of the dedication and expertise of our talented adjuncts.
+Adjunct Lecturers: The program also utilizes lecturers who are experienced professionals in the public schools, private practices, mental health agencies, and colleges to ensure that students obtain diverse and practical perspectives from the current field of counseling and psychology.

 Counselor Education Program FAQ’s for Students

 This information is critical to help you navigate successfully through the program.

 Statement of Ethical Behavior and Responsibility